search icon

 Process for Obtaining an EIN

 The IRS operates an online portal to apply for an Employer Identification Number.
 Once you begin the application, you must complete it in one session.
 The application times-out after 15 minutes of inactivity, so make sure to have all of your information ready.
-I found it confusing and frustrating to get an EIN number at the IRS site.

-Applicants must be operating a business within the United States or US Territories, already have a valid Taxpayer Identification Number (e.g. SSN, EIN) and be a ‘Responsible Party’ representing the business for which they are applying.
-Whichever route you take, the process utilizes the IRS Form SS-4.
+EIN applicants must be operating a business within the United States or US Territories, already have a valid Taxpayer Identification Number (e.g. SSN, EIN) and be a “responsible party” representing the business for which they are applying.
+A “responsible party” is someone who is legally authorized to act in the company’s best interest.
+A single responsible party may only request one EIN per day.

-Changing Your EIN
+Changing an EIN

 Changes to your business may necessitate discontinuing the use of one EIN and obtaining another.
 Some events or combination of circumstances may require clarification or professional tax advice, but others are pretty clear-cut.
 Here is a short list of situations that require a new Employer Identification Number.